-Jargon flashcards
+Jargon Flashcards

-Don’t know your ETFs from your OEICs?
+Don’t know the difference between OCF and AMC?
 You’re not alone.
 The investment industry is mired in jargon and it’s easy to get confused.
-To help you on your way we have compiled a handy deck of jargon flashcards for some of the most common terms and acronyms.
-We have organised them by levels so that you can build up your knowledge from the basics to the more niche stuff.
+To help you on your way we have compiled a handy deck of jargon flashcards for some of the most common industry terms and acronyms.

-Level 1: Beginner
+Beginner

 Active fund